Sink-Through-The-Sands/.github/profile/README.md

 ## Hi there 👋
 ### Welcome to Slip through Sands!

+### introduction
-We are an Indie game development studio from Bangalore.
+We are an Indie game development studio from Bangalore, comprised of college students.

+### Contribution guidelines
+Pull requests are welcome!
 <!--

 **Here are some ideas to get you started:**